HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 Let’s explore the web and some of its facets that impact crawlability and indexability.

 ### Robots.txt

 The robots.txt file instructs bots, including search engine crawlers, as to where they can and cannot go, meaning what they can or cannot crawl.

+#### Robots.txt status codes

 {{ figure_markup(
   image="robots-txt-status-codes.png",
-  caption="Percentages for robots.txt status codes.",
+  caption="Robots.txt status codes.",
   description="Bar chart showing percent of pages with a valid robots.txt file.
-82.4% of mobile sites returned a 200 status code, and 15.8% returned a 404.
-A small percentage of 0.2% returned 403 and 0.1% returned 500.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=240883913&format=interactive", sheets_gid="258446623",
+82.4% of mobile sites returned a 200 status code, and 15.8% returned a 404 while a small percentage of 0.2% returned 403 and 0.1% returned 500.
+For desktop it's very similar with 81.5%, 16.5%, 1.6%, 0.3%, and 0.1%",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=240883913&format=interactive",
+  sheets_gid="258446623",
   sql_file="robots-txt-status-codes.sql"